carbon-language/carbon-lang/docs/design/generics/details.md

 }
 ```

-This is equivalent to naming the type between `impl` and `as`, though this form
+This is equivalent to naming the implementing type between `impl` and `as`,
-is not allowed after `extend`:
+though this form is not allowed after `extend`:

 ```
 class Vector(T:! type) {